scottbyrns/S4/README.md

 ## HTTPRequestSerializer

-The `HTTPRequestSerializer` protocol represents a type that can serialize HTTP requests.
+The `HTTPRequestSerializer` protocol represents a type that can serialize HTTP requests to binary data.

 ```swift
 public protocol HTTPRequestSerializer {